 The League of Extraordinary Gentlemen creator Alan Moore.

-League original lineup — Dr. Jekyll and Mr. Hyde, Dracula victim Mina Murray, Allan Quatermain, the Invisible Man and Captain Nemo.
+The League original lineup -- Dr. Jekyll and Mr. Hyde, Dracula victim Mina Murray, Allan Quatermain, the Invisible Man and Captain Nemo.

 Among summer blockbusters featuring high-tech mayhem, time travel and green monsters is a film based on a comic novel combining Victorian-era nostalgia with superhero derring-do, plus a full measure of wit — The League of Extraordinary Gentlemen.
 The film version, starring Sean Connery and plenty of special effects, arrives in theaters this weekend.